← Case studies

 Hot lead alert fired to SimonMar 3Day 0

-Simon called executor backMar 3Day 0
+Simon called owner backMar 3Day 0

 Contract signed @ $340KMar 7Day 4